Resk-Security/resk-logits/README.md

 ## 🎯 What is ReskLogits?

-**ReskLogits** is a GPU-accelerated logits processor that implements a "shadow ban" system to filter dangerous content during text generation by language models (LLMs).
+**ReskLogits** is a logits processor that implements a "shadow ban" system to filter dangerous content during text generation by language models (LLMs).

 ### Key Concept: Shadow Ban vs Hard Block